 What Is the RoB 2 Tool?

-RoB 2 assesses risk of bias in RCTs across five structured domains.
+RoB 2 assesses risk of bias in randomized controlled trials across five structured domains.
 Each domain targets a specific aspect of trial methodology where bias can be introduced.
 The tool uses signalling questions within each domain to guide assessors toward a judgement of Low risk, Some concerns, or High risk of bias, replacing the old "unclear" category with more actionable classifications.

 The Cochrane Handbook Chapter 8 (Higgins et al., 2023) provides detailed guidance on implementing RoB 2 within a systematic review.
 The tool is designed for outcome-level assessment, meaning you assess each trial separately for each outcome of interest.
 A trial may be at low risk of bias for its primary outcome but at high risk for a secondary outcome measured using a subjective scale.